 Contact a Negligent Truck Maintenance Lawyer Today

 Preventative truck maintenance is required by law and essential to reduce the risk of collisions.
-To determine if inadequate maintenance played a roll in your trucking accident, contact Lugar Law PC today.
+To determine if inadequate maintenance played a roll in your trucking accident, contact Lugar Injury Law today.
 An experienced truck accident attorney will vigorously investigate the accident and review inspection and maintenance records.